IBM-Bluemix/terraform/website/source/docs/providers/ibm/d/app.html.markdown

 The following arguments are supported:

 * `name` - (Required, string) The name of the application.
 The value can be retrieved by running the `bx app list` command in the [Bluemix CLI](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started).
 * `space_guid` - (Required, string) The GUID of the Bluemix space where the application is deployed.
-The value can be retrieved with the `ibm_space` data source, or by running the `bx iam space <space_name> --guid` command in the Bluemix CLI.
+The value can be retrieved with the `ibm_space` data source, or by running the `bx iam space <space-name> --guid` command in the Bluemix CLI.

 ## Attributes Reference